Hot Cocoa with Whipped Cream Hearts

 - Line a 9X11-inch baking pan with parchment paper so the paper drapes over two sides.

-- Pour the cream into a large bowl and use an electric mixer to whip the cream just until it forms stiff peaks.
+- Pour the cream into a large bowl and use an electric mixer to whip the cream just until it forms stiff peaks, adding 1 tablespoon of the sugar when you are about halfway there.

-- Spoon the whipped cream into the prepared pan and spread it out until it is about 1/2-inch thick.
+- Spoon the whipped cream into the prepared pan and spread it evenly until it is 1/2-inch thick.
 It won't cover the entire surface of the pan.
-Put the whipped cream into the freezer until it is frozen, at least an hour.
+Put the whipped cream into the freezer until frozen, at least an hour.

 - Once frozen, remove the pan from the freezer.
 Hold on to two sides of the parchment to lift the cream out of the pan and set it on your work surface.
-Press a heart-shaped cookie cutter into the cream, cutting out as many hearts as will fit.
-Store the hearts in a covered container in the freezer until ready to use.
+Press a heart-shaped cookie cutter into the cream, and use a knife to carefully wedge it out.
+Cut out as many hearts as will fit.
+Work quickly, because the cream melts!
+Store the hearts in a single layer in a covered container in the freezer until ready to use.
+If any of the hearts crack along the way, piece them back together and refreeze.

 - Pour into a mug, sprinkle the optional chopped chocolate over the cocoa, and top with a whipped cream heart.